justinwyh/DTP-Source/README.md

 # DTP-Source
 FYP: Drone Tracking Program (DTP)

-This is a final deliverable of a FYP project.
+This is a final deliverable of a FYP.
 # Requirements:
 1. Windows 10
 2. Nvidia GPU that supports CUDA 10.1
+3. A drone that is compatile with the DJI Windows SDK.
+Please check all supported drones [here](https://developer.dji.com/windows-sdk/).

 # Installation
 1. Download DTP_Data folder and the DTP program on the Github Release page.
 2. Run requirements.bat under DTP_Data.
 Please visit [here](https://github.com/facebookresearch/pytorch3d/issues/10) if you encounter any installation issues.